• Programs

 Type in your name and email to get 6 weird, wacky, and super entertaining Spanish stories for you and your family!
 Enjoy a magazine-style eBook with pictures and English-Spanish parallel text.
 Start reading in Spanish today!

-The dictionary will tell you that either amar or querer (and even desear and encantar) can be translated in some contexts as “to love.”
-However, unlike amar, encantar doesn’t have an affectionate tone.
+The dictionary says that either amar or querer (and even desear and encantar) translate in some contexts to the verb “to love.”
+However, encantar is unlike amar, in that it doesn’t have an affectionate tone.
 Instead, it expresses that you like something or someone very much.

-When talking about objects or activities, adorar is also used to express that you really like something.
+When talking about objects or activities, adorar also expresses that you really like something.
 However, when referring to a person it would translate as “to adore.”

-Remember that amar shows a greater and deeper affection than querer.
-As a result, we can say te amo to our family or partner.
+The ultimate difference is that amar shows a greater and deeper affection than querer.

 Romantic Spanish Phrases

-Last but not least, here are some more helpful terms for expressing love and affection:
+Last but not least, here are some endearing Spanish terms for expressing love and affection to your most favorite people:

 Mi corazón – my heart